Home » LGBTQ+ Culture » Controlled & Consumed: How White Power Governs Black Queer Life

 Managing Threats To Control

-Together, the respectability bloc and the objectification bloc organise and control Black queer value by deciding which forms of Black queer existence remain tolerable and which are marked as exploitable.
+Together, the respectability bloc and the objectification bloc organise and control Black queer value, deciding which forms of Black queer existence are tolerable and which are exploitable.
 They also manage perceived threats through a shared logic.
-In this system, a “threat” is anything that challenges the control: softness that refuses shame, visibility that demands respect, intimacy that exceeds consumption, or community solidarity that resists division.
+In this system, a “threat” is anything that challenges control: softness that refuses shame, visibility that demands respect, intimacy that exceeds consumption, or community solidarity that resists division.
 What cannot be disciplined is objectified; what cannot be objectified is pushed out.

 Power does not always rule by direct instruction.
 Often, it rules by normalising.
 Black queer men are raised inside a social order that teaches them, often without naming itself, what kind of man is desirable, what kind of body is respectable, what kind of emotion is weakness, and what kind of visibility is “too much.”